 There are no major or medium irrigation schemes in the study area.
-However, minor irrigation schemes involving surface flow irrigation schemes are practiced in the area.
-As per the data received from Irrigation department, Govt. of Mizoram, there are 16 nos. of minor irrigation project in the district.
-The domestic water supply is mostly through springs or through river and the distribution is mainly by piped water supply.
+However, minor irrigation schemes involving surface flow irrigation are practised in the area.
+As per the data received from Irrigation department, Govt. of Mizoram, there are 16 nos. of minor irrigation projects in the district.
+The domestic water supply is provided mostly from springs or rivers and the distribution is mainly done by piped water supply.

-Geologically, the area is underlain by Tertiary sedimentary rocks of Miocene age, belonging to Surma group of rocks.
-The rocks have been sub-divided into Lower Bhuban, Middle

-Bhuban and Upper Bhuban formations, on the basis of sum total characteristics presented by lithology, sedimentary structures and fossil studies.
+Geologically, the area is underlain by Tertiary sedimentary rocks of Miocene age, belonging to Surma group.
+The rocks have been sub-divided into Lower Bhuban, Middle Bhuban and Upper Bhuban formations, on the basis of sum total characteristics presented by lithology, sedimentary structures and fossil studies.

-Hydrogeologically, the entire area is occupied by semi-consolidated formations of denudation structural hills belonging to Surma formations of Miocene age with limited areal extent of linear rolling valleys adjacent to Bangladesh border.
-The unit is characterized by low permeability and infiltration and acts as run off zone.
+Hydrogeologically, the entire area is occupied by semi-consolidated formations of denudation of structural hills belonging to Surma formations of Miocene age with limited areal extent of linear rolling valleys adjacent to Bangladesh border.
+The unit is characterized by low permeability and infiltration and acts as run-off zone.
 No dug well/ring well has been noticed in the study area.
-However, small ponds (spring tap chamber) like structures with very shallow depth i.e. within 2.0 m below ground level were noticed in the area.
-16 tubewells have been constructed in the study area by PHED, Govt. of Mizoram.
-The depth of the well varies from 100 to 150 m.
-The depth to water level varies from 40m at Thaizawl to 90 m at Hauruang, Lunglei and Thualthu.
-Spring plays a major role of water requirement for the people especially in rural areas.
+However, small ponds (spring tap chamber) like structures with very shallow depth i.e. within 2.0 m below ground level were noticed.
+Sixteen tubewells have been constructed in the study area by PHED, Govt. of Mizoram.
+The depth of the wells varies from 100 to 150 m.
+The depth to water level varies from 40mbgl at Thaizawl to 90 mbgl at Hauruang, Lunglei, Thualthu, Sekhum and Zobawk.
+Spring plays a major role in water requirement for the people especially in rural areas.
 The discharge of spring is within 30 lpm in the majority of cases throughout the season.
-On the other hand some ephemeral spring is observed where the spring got dry up during the month of January- March 2015.Some perennial springs flow throughout the year but their yields decrease during the dry season (March - April).
-These springs are the lifeline of the habitation as people depend heavily for their domestic water supply needs on these springs.
-Jhum or shifting cultivation is one of the main reasons for depleting yields of springs.
-To combat the harmful effects of jhumming, hill-slope terracing, contour bunding, stream bank erosion control, land reclamation, water harvesting, conservation & distribution, irrigation & check dams, gully plugging, afforestation etc., and are to be implemented.
-Urban areas like Lunglei and other smaller towns should put into practice Roof-top Rain Water Harvesting.
+On the other hand some ephemeral springs had been observed where the springs get dried up during the lean period.
+Yield of some perennial springs dwindles during the dry season (March - April).
+The springs are the lifeline of the habitation as people depend on them for their domestic water requirement.
+Jhum or shifting cultivation is one of the main reasons for depletion of yields of springs.
+To combat the harmful effects of jhumming, hillslope terracing, contour bunding, stream bank erosion control, land reclamation, water harvesting, conservation & distribution, irrigation & check dams, gully plugging, afforestation etc., are to be implemented.
+Urban areas like Lunglei and other smaller towns should put into practice of Roof-top Rain Water Harvesting.

-As per GEC-97 methodology, the stage of ground water development of Lunglei block as on March 2013 is 11.17%.
-Based on the stages and development and long-term water level trend analysis the district can be categorized under safe category.
+As per Ground Water Resource Estimation, adopting GEC-1997 methodology, the stage of ground water development of Lunglei block as on March 2013 is 11.17%.
+Based on the stages and development the district can be categorized under safe category.

-The chemical constituent present in the ground water is within permissible limit and is good for drinking, irrigation and industrial purposes.
-However, higher concentration of Iron is reported from hand pump/tube well in some localities of the district.
+The chemical constituents present in the ground water is within permissible limit and is good for drinking, irrigation and industrial purposes.
+However, higher concentration of iron is reported from hand pump/tube well in some localities of the district.